PoonLab/sup/src/parse-sam-c/instructions.md

 # Running the program
 `make` will compile the program and build output to `sam2aln`

-`./sam2aln [INPUT FILENAME] [NUM_THREADS]` will run the program with the SAM filename and number of threads provided as a command line argument
+`./sam2aln -f [INPUT FILENAME] -t [NUM_THREADS]` will run the program with the SAM filename and number of threads provided as a command line argument

 `make clean` will remove `sam2aln` and the generated CSV file